netdata/netdata/docs/guides/collect-apache-nginx-web-logs.md

 Find the `web_log` line again, uncomment it, and set it to `web_log: yes`.

-Finally, restart Netdata with `service netdata restart`, or the appropriate method for your system.
+Finally, restart Netdata with `sudo systemctl restart netdata`, or the [appropriate method](/docs/configure/start-stop-restart.md) for your system.
 You should see metrics in your Netdata dashboard!

 ![Example of real-time web server log metrics in Netdata's dashboard](https://user-images.githubusercontent.com/1153921/69448130-2980c280-0d15-11ea-9fa5-6dcff25a92c3.png)